LiveOverflow/PwnAdventure3/README.md

   * Check with `sudo netstat -tulpn`
     * Is the master server listening: `tcp6 0 0 :::3333 :::* LISTEN 31913/docker-proxy`
   * Check `docker ps` if the two containers are up
-    * master server running? `880f93374070 pwn3server "/opt/pwn3/setup/mas…" 11 seconds ago Up 10 seconds 0.0.0.0:3333->3333/tcp, 5432/tcp pwnadventure3_master_1`
+    * master server running? `880f93374070 pwn3server "/opt/pwn3/setup/mas…" 0.0.0.0:3333->3333/tcp, 5432/tcp pwnadventure3_master_1`

 **Waiting in connection queue...**

-MasterServer reachable and provided the client a GameServer to connect to, but it's not running.
+This means the MasterServer *is* reachable and is waiting now for a free GameServer that can be given to the client.
+This probably means that no GameServer is running, or was not able to connect to the MasterServer.

 * Server issues:
-  * Is the game server running and listening on port `3000`?
+  * Is a game server running and listening on port `3000-3005`?
-  *  Check with `sudo netstat -tulpn`
+  *  Check listening processes with `sudo netstat -tulpn`
     * `tcp6 0 0 :::3000 :::* LISTEN 32160/docker-proxy`
-  * Is `pwnadventure3_game_1` container Status: running?
+  * Is `pwnadventure3_game_1` container running?
 Check with `docker ps -a`
-    * `84343f81034f pwn3server "/opt/pwn3/setup/gam…" 8 seconds ago Up 7 seconds        0.0.0.0:3000-3010->3000-3010/tcp, 5432/tcp pwnadventure3_game_1`
+    * `84343f81034f pwn3server "/opt/pwn3/setup/gam…" 0.0.0.0:3000-3010->3000-3010/tcp, 5432/tcp pwnadventure3_game_1`
-  * do you see `line 1: 7 Killed ./PwnAdventure3Server; pwnadventure3_game_1 exited with code 137` in the log?
+  * do you see the following line in the log from `docker-compose up`: `line 1: 7 Killed ./PwnAdventure3Server; pwnadventure3_game_1 exited with code 137`
       * GET MORE RAM!

 ### Docker versions

-These versions were used during testing:
+These versions were used during testing as a host:

 ```bash
 $ uname -a